 “To the lover of wilderness, Alaska is one of the most wonderful countries in the world.” — John Muir

 True wilderness.
 Epic exploration.
 Deep backcountry.
 Cultural immersion.
-We’ve scoured the earth for hidden gems and in 2019 we are inviting you to join us on one of these five exclusive trips.
+We’ve scoured the earth for hidden gems and invite you to join us on one of these exclusive trips.
 Let’s explore the trails less traveled, together.

 Day 1: 3 miles, 2 hours hiking, 1,000′ elevation gain

-Day 2: 7 miles, 5.5 hours, 1,200′ gain
+Day 2: 5.5 miles, 5.5 hours, 1,200′ gain

-Day 3: 7 miles, 5 hours, 500′ gain
+Day 3: 5 miles, 5 hours, 500′ gain

-Day 4: 7 miles, 8 hours, 1,500′ gain
+Day 4: 7 miles, 8 hours, 900′ gain

-Day 5: 12 miles, 8 hours, 400′ gain
+Day 5: 11 miles, 8 hours, 400′ gain

 Alas, our time in this patch of paradise is over.
 We pack up for our flight back to Anchorage, bid a fond farewell to our new group of friends, bonded over Alaska’s great wild, with backcountry memories to share for years to come.
 Until next time!